dmarx/obsidian_vault/Triangle Inequality.md

   $$\|x + y\| \leq \|x\| + \|y\|$$

-  Here, $\|\cdot\|$ denotes the norm, which generalizes the concept of length to vectors in the space.
+  Here, $\|\cdot\|$ denotes the [[norm]], which generalizes the concept of length to vectors in the space.
 This form of the inequality indicates that the length of the sum of two vectors is no greater than the sum of their lengths, which is a critical property for analyzing the structure and behavior of these spaces.

 - **Inner Product Spaces:** In spaces with an [[Inner Product]], the triangle inequality can be derived from the [[Cauchy-Schwarz Inequality]].
 For vectors $x$ and $y$, the inequality is implied by the properties of the inner product and the induced norm.